 “The QX56's independent rear suspension benefits users in many ways – optimizing ride and handling on rough roads, improving ride quality for occupants in the 2nd and 3rd row seats and maximizing rear interior space through its low-profile design,” said Igo.
 “This is one more way that QX56 owners get the benefits of full-size SUV utility without being penalized in the areas of ride comfort and handling.”

-Optionally available (as part of a package with the RearView Monitor) is Infiniti's advanced Intelligent Cruise Control, which allows the QX56 driver to maintain an appropriate distance from the vehicle ahead.
+Optionally available is Infiniti's advanced Intelligent Cruise Control, which allows the QX56 driver to maintain an appropriate distance from the vehicle ahead.
 Using a combination of laser sensors, throttle and brake actuators and the QX56’s braking system, a laser signal measures the distance to the vehicle ahead, then automatically adjusts the QX56's speed to maintain a pre-selected following distance.
-(The system is not intended for congested areas or city driving and will not brake automatically to a stop.)
+(The system is not intended for congested areas or city driving and will not brake the vehicle to a complete stop.)

 Advanced Safety Technology

-The 2004 Infiniti QX56 offers an extensive list of standard safety features, including standard supplemental curtain air bags for side-impact and rollover to all three rows, side-impact supplemental air bags (front seat-mounted) and an Advanced Air Bag System (AABS) with dual-stage front supplemental air bags with seat belt sensors and a front passenger occupant classification sensor.
+The 2006 Infiniti QX56 offers an extensive list of standard safety features, including standard supplemental curtain air bags for side impact and rollover to all three rows, side-impact supplemental air bags (front seat-mounted), an Advanced Air Bag System (AABS) with dual-stage front supplemental air bags with seat belt sensors and a front passenger occupant classification sensor and front seat Active Head Restraints.

 Everything You Want in One Fully Equipped Model

-The all-new Infiniti QX56 full-size luxury SUV is designed to take the complexity out of the buying decision.
-The QX56 comes in one model, in a choice of rear-wheel or all-wheel drive.
-Standard equipment includes the 5.6-liter V8, 5-speed automatic transmission, 4-wheel independent suspension with auto-leveling rear, leather-appointed seating, advanced Bose audio system, navigation system and much more.
+The QX56 full-size luxury SUV is designed to take the complexity out of the buying decision.
+The QX56 comes in one model, in a choice of rear-wheel or four-wheel drive.
+Standard equipment includes the 5.6-liter V8, 5-speed automatic transmission, 4-wheel independent suspension with auto-leveling rear, leather-appointed seating, advanced Bose audio system, navigation system, RearView Monitor and much more.

-Options and packages include the Second-row Split Bench Seat Package; Infiniti DVD Mobile Entertainment System; Power Sunroof; Painted Splash Guards; and Smart Vision Package, with the RearView Monitor and Intelligent Cruise Control.
+Options and packages include the Power Sunroof, satellite radio, Tow Package, 2nd-row Split Bench Seat Package, Infiniti DVD Mobile Entertainment System and Intelligent Cruise Control.

 # # #